Are you looking for an easy way to add anchor links to your blog posts and pages?

 The plugin will automatically detect different headings on your page and show them in the table of contents.

-You can further customize each anchor link in the block.
-For instance, there is an option to change the ‘List Style’ from bullets to numbers in the settings panel on the right.
+You can customize each anchor link in the block further.
+For instance, the settings panel on the right offers the option to change the ‘List Style’ from bullets to numbers.

 Plus, you can rename the headings, rearrange their order in the table of contents block, and hide specific headings.